CABAH/learningRresources/README.md

 - <a href="https://nicercode.github.io/">Nice R Code </a>: by ‘nicer’ we mean code that is easy to write and read, runs fast, gives reliable results, is easy to reuse in new projects, and is easy to share with collaborators

 ## R cheatsheets
-In the <a href="https://github.com/CABAH/learningRresources/tree/main/cheatsheets"><strong><em>cheatsheets</em></strong> folder</a>, you can download any of the 70+ different R cheatsheets as a PDF, covering everything from the basics, plotting, cartography, databasing, applications, time series analysis, machine learning, time & date, building packages, parallel computing, resampling methods, markdown, and more
+In the <a href="https://github.com/CABAH/learningRresources/tree/main/cheatsheets"><strong><em>cheatsheets</em></strong> folder</a>, you can download any of the 70+ different R cheatsheets as a PDF, covering everything from the basics, plotting, cartography, databasing, applications, time series analysis, machine learning, time & date, building packages, parallel computing, resampling methods, markdown, and more.

 ## Electronic books
 In the <a href="https://github.com/CABAH/learningRresources/tree/main/books"><strong><em>books</em></strong> folder</a>, you can download the following books in PDF format: